polysyllabic/chaos/README.md

 - Besavior controller: This is a regular PS5 controller that has been customized with a backpack device that lets you chain another controller into it.
 This is an excellent controller in its own right, but you won't be using it as a controller in this configuraiton.
 It will just sit on your desk between the Pi and the PS5.
+It is also expensive.

 - Besavior P5Mate Pro 1000Hz: This is essentially just an authenticator/translation device.
 It's
   plugged in the same way that the Besavior controller is, sitting between the Pi and the console.